-Atmospheric pushes the oil from the reservoir to the pump inlet.
-Pumps are designed to be fed, not to draw oil.
-For this reason, it is desirable to place the reservoir directly above the pump inlet.
-This is also why we refer to the pump's inlet port rather than its suction port.
-Atmospheric pressure at sea level is 14.7 PSI and approximately 1⁄2 PSI is lost with each 1,000 foot rise in elevation.
-In practical terms, it may be necessary to utilize larger diameter inlet hoses and pay closer attention to reservoir placement in high altitude locations like Denver, Colorado, or Salt Lake City, Utah.
+Atmospheric Pressure pushes the oil from the reservoir to the pump inlet.
+Pumps are designed to be fed, not to draw, oil.
+For this reason it is desirable to place the reservoir directly above the pump inlet.
+(This is also why we refer to the pump's "inlet" port rather than its "suction" port.)
+Atmospheric pressure at sea level is 14.7 psi and approximately 1/2 psi is lost with each 1000 foot rise in elevation.
+In practical terms it may be necessary to utilize larger diameter inlet hoses and pay closer attention to reservoir placement in high altitude locations like Denver, CO or Salt Lake City, UT.

-Neutral system is the resistance to flow posed by the system itself as measured at the pump outlet when all control valves are in the neutral position.
+Neutral System Pressure is the resistance to flow posed by the system itself as measured at the pump outlet when all control valves are in the neutral position.
 Every component, hose, and fitting that the oil must flow through to get from the pump outlet to the return port of the reservoir adds to the neutral system pressure.
-This is sometimes referred to as ΔP (Delta-P) or parasitic pressure.
+This is sometimes referred to as ΔP (Delta-P) or "parasitic" pressure.
 It takes away from the work than can be performed by the actuator and transforms the wasted energy into system heat.
 Systems with high neutral pressure run hotter and wear out sooner.
-Ideally, neutral pressures should be kept under 300 PSI.
-In our troubleshooting experience, we have observed neutral system pressures as high as 900 PSI.
+Ideally, neutral pressures should be kept under 300 psi.
+In our troubleshooting experience we have observed neutral system pressures as high as 900 psi.

-Pump operating should be self-explanatory.
+Pump Operating Pressure should be self-explanatory.
 This is the pressure required to accomplish work (to extend the cylinder or turn the hydraulic motor) and is measured at the pump outlet.
-As measured at the pump, it is the actuator working pressure, in addition to the system pressure drop.
-If 1,500 PSI is required to run a hydraulic motor and the system pressure drop is 500 PSI, the operating pressure measured at the pump will be 2,000 PSI.
+As measured at the pump it is the actuator working pressure in addition to the system pressure drop.
+If 1500 psi is required to run a hydraulic motor and the system pressure drop is 500 psi, the operating pressure measured at the pump will be 2000 psi.

-Relief pressure is the pressure at which the system relief valve will open and bleed flow back to the reservoir until the system pressure diminishes.
+Finally, Relief Pressure is the pressure at which the system relief valve will open and bleed flow back to the reservoir until the system pressure diminishes.
 Typically, the relief pressure will be set approximately 15% above the system working pressure.
-Thus, a system designed to operate at 2,000 PSI would have its relief valve set for 2,300 PSI.
+Thus, a system designed to operate at 2000 psi would have its relief valve set for 2300 psi.

-HOW MUCH HYDRAULIC PRESSURE CAN BE EXPECTED IN A TRUCK-MOUNTED HYDRAULIC SYSTEM?
+HOW MUCH HYDRAULIC PRESSURE CAN BE EXPECTED IN A TRUCK MOUNTED HYDRAULIC SYSTEM?

-There are those who believe that system operating pressure is determined by a setting or an adjustment on a relief valve.
+There are those who believe that system operating pressure is determined by a setting, or adjustment on a relief valve.
 Actually, as we will see, hydraulic pressure is created or limited by several factors:

-- · load to be moved
+The load to be moved.

-- displacement of the hydraulic motor, or the area of the cylinder's piston
+The displacement of the hydraulic motor, or the area of the cylinder's piston.

-- mechanical efficiency of the design
+The mechanical efficiency of the design.

-- hydraulic efficiency of the design
+The hydraulic efficiency of the design.